Víctor Parada

-Víctor Parada González (born 4 April 2002) is a Spanish professional footballer who plays as a left-back for Deportivo Alavés.
+Víctor Parada González (born 4 April 2002) is a Spanish professional footballer who plays as either a centre-back or a left-back for Russian club Spartak Moscow.

 Career

 Parada is a youth product of Atlético Madrid and Rayo Vallecano, and finished his youth development in Austria with FC Red Bull Salzburg from 2018 to 2020.
 On 10 August 2020, he transferred to Deportivo Alavés, playing for the Juvenil squad before making his senior debut with the reserves.

 Parada spent the 2021–22 season with farm team Club San Ignacio in the Tercera División RFEF.
 On 1 August 2022, he moved to Real Unión on loan in the Primera Federación for the 2022–23 season, before returning to Alavés in July 2023 and being assigned back to the B-team.

 On 6 December 2023, Parada made his first team debut with the Babazorros, starting in a 1–0 Copa del Rey win over Terrassa FC.
 Eight days later, he extended his contract with the club until 2026.

 Parada made his La Liga debut on 12 January 2024, replacing Carlos Vicente late into a 3–2 away win over Sevilla FC.
 On 11 August, he was loaned to Segunda División side CD Mirandés for the entire 2024–25 campaign.

 Regularly used during his loan, Parada returned to Alavés in July 2025, and further extended his link until 2029 on 9 August.
+He subsequently established himself as a first-choice, appearing in 33 matches during the season.

+On 14 July 2026, Parada signed a four-year contract with Russian Premier League club FC Spartak Moscow.